- Home

 To begin disposal services to your address, contact the City of Chowchilla Finance Department Utilities Division at (559) 665-8615, ext.
 783. You can also visit the office at Chowchilla City Hall, 130 South Second Street.

 Utility service issues should also be directed to the Utilities Division.
-For specific waste disposal and recycling information, contact Mid Valley Disposal at (559) 665-3099.
+For specific waste disposal and recycling information, contact Mid Valley Disposal at (559) 237-9425 or visit their website here.

 Pack Out Service